frncsdrk/avatar/README.md

 The service uses a preconfigured log directory and logs into a combined log with all messages and an error log.
 For the development environment the default directory is `./log` and for production it is `/var/log/avatar`.
-Additionally, if the service is not running in production mode all messages get logged to the console.
+Additionally, if the service is not running in production mode all messages get logged to stdout.

 ## Development